 5. Regulated-flow prohibition

-Never place advertising pixels, retargeting tags, third-party analytics, or session replay on patient portals, hospital portals, telehealth rooms, symptom checkers, appointment pages, medication pages, lab results, insurance/payment portals, children’s services, school-directed services, or financial-account workflows until legal, privacy, security, and product owners approve a written risk assessment.
+Do not deploy advertising pixels, retargeting tags, session replay, heatmaps, or non-essential third-party analytics on patient portals, hospital portals, telehealth rooms, symptom checkers, appointment pages, medication pages, lab results, insurance/payment portals, children’s services, school-directed services, financial-account workflows, or regulated-data forms without written legal, privacy, security, and product approval.

 6. Records and renewal

 Maintain a tracking-technology inventory with vendor, domain, script, purpose, category, data collected, recipient country, retention, consent basis, app-store label impact, and opt-out mechanism.
+Save network-test evidence showing optional scripts are blocked by default, GPC is honored, and regulated routes do not leak sensitive data to third parties.
 Re-review after each new SDK, tag manager change, product launch, acquisition, or vendor contract change.